aheirich/AMI2/doc/toplevel.md

 Each cluster node supports multiple workers, typically one per core.
 The cluster can be scaled to support arbitrarily high data rates.

-A worker processes a telemetry frame by feeding the data to a computatiog graph which is a series of transformations.
+A worker processes a telemetry frame by feeding the data to a computation graph which is a series of transformations.
 The computation graph is defined by the Graph Manager according to requests from clients.
 It is implemented as a python program that is assembled and optimized by the Graph Manager.
 The program can compute sums of data across frames.